Brabham

 Brabham features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 81.1% of all households, including 48.8% couples with children, 21.9% couples without children, and 9.5% single parent families.
-Non-family households make up the remaining 18.9%, consisting of 16.1% lone person households and 2.6% group households.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 81.1% of all households, comprising 48.8% couples with children, 21.9% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 18.9%, with lone person households at 16.1% and group households comprising 2.6% of the total.
+The median household size of 3.0 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households